Humira Prefilled pen (antirheumatoid arthritis medicines)

 - a history of tuberculosis, or if you have been in close contact with someone who has had tuberculosis

-- you experience allergic reactions such as chest tightness, wheezing, dizziness, swelling or rash
+- allergic reactions such as chest tightness, wheezing, dizziness, swelling or rash

 - blood disorders